hapax/hapax.github.io/assets/simple-physics.md

 ## 2. Dimensional analysis <a id="sec-2" name="sec-2"></a>

+We will start with one of the powerful but underappreciated tools in physics, *dimensional analysis*.
 Physics is ultimately about experimental measurements.
 Take some object, maybe an old pumpkin, and poke or prod it with a measuring device.